velartrill/velartrill.github.io/orig/kestrel.md

 "And those aren't recon flights.
 Way too many bogies, way too close together.
 Do you have eyes on them?
 Any idea what line--"

 A smile flashes briefly across Lifuin's face.
-It's like part of her wants to drop the cold, professional facade and .
+It's like part of her wants to drop the cold, professional facade and talk shop with me over drinks.
 Instead, she says, "Those are Shatterhawks, if the name means anything to you."

 *Crap.*

 The Shatterhawk.
 Local design, League engineering and tech.
 Vertical take-off and landing.
-Able to switch between hover and high-speed scramjet flight.
+Able to switch between hover and high-speed scramjet flight in seconds.
 They're gunships, able to random-walk fast enough that orbital precision assets can't hit them, meant to get from one place to another in the blink of an eye and then unload white hot death on the adversary while her ears are still ringing from the sonic boom.
+Precision-tailored to beat Guard ass into bloody submission.

 There's over thirty blue dots on the screen, moving fast.
 I didn't realize we had that many in service already.
 Last I heard we were still in the prototype stage.
 I guess Silverdawn liked her new toys.